Azeri–Chirag–Gunashli: History

-Exploitation of the Azeri–Chirag–Gunashli development started in the beginning of 1990s.
+Exploration of the Azeri–Chirag–Gunashli development started at the beginning of 1990s.
 In January 1991, the Azerbaijani government announced separate international tenders of exploration rights for Azeri, Chirag, and Gunashli fields.
 In June 1991, a consortium of Amoco, Unocal, British Petroleum, Statoil, McDermott, and Ramco was formed for a development of Azeri field.
 Azerbaijan was represented in the consortium by SOCAR.
 Negotiations were expanded to include all three fields.
 After Heydar Aliyev became President of Azerbaijan in 1993, talks with foreign companies were stopped and Lukoil was invited to the consortium.
 Negotiations resumed in 1994.
 The production sharing agreement (PSA) was signed by the parties on 20 September 1994 for development of the fields for 30 years.
 The day of the signing of PSA agreement is celebrated as The Day of Oilworkers in Azerbaijan.

 At the first stage, the consortium started development drilling of the Chirag field in August 1997.
 First oil was produced in November 1997.
 This development stage was also known as the Early Oil Project (EOP).
 Originally, produced oil was exported through the Baku–Novorossiysk pipeline.
 A contract on the oil transportation via Russia to the Black Sea port of Novorossiysk was signed on 18 February 1996.
 The oil transportation through the pipeline started on 25 October 1997.
 For the diversification of the export routes, construction of the Baku–Supsa Pipeline was agreed in 1996.
-The pipeline became operational in 1998 and was officially inaugurated 1999.
+The pipeline became operational in 1998 and was officially inaugurated in 1999.
 At the Chirag field, the water injection project was implemented in 1999 and the drilling technology was upgraded in 2000.